 Commercial Purpose – Most of your commercial signs are going to be outdoor signs for advertising.
 Less common will be in the indoor application for wood signs.
 Additionally, they will be more specific or custom to a brand or event.
 Medium Density Overlay (MDO) is the best option for outdoor wood signs.
 It also works very well for the raised letters for commercial outdoor signs.
-Pine or Plywood would be an excellent wood choice for the indoor wood signs.
+Pine or Plywood would be an excellent wood choice for indoor wood signs.

 Custom Purpose – Custom wood signs include a variety of woods.
 This can range from cedar, walnut, cypress or mahogany.
 These exotic woods can be very expensive however very beautiful when completed.

-I created a chart below to help further the explanation of purpose of choosing the best wood for your wood sign.
+I created a chart below to help further the explanation of the purpose of choosing the best wood for your wood sign.